Elering/estfeed-datahub-docs/eng/02-business-processes.md

 This document describes the main Datahub related business processes and thereby tries to give an overview about the connection between different API-s and business processes.

-The diagrams are composed in an object oriented way, where complex processes reuse simpler processes.
+The diagrams are composed in an object-oriented way, where complex processes reuse simpler processes.
 For example, the process "Register new grid agreement" reuses the following processes:

 - Register new customer
 - Update metadata of a customer